PixarAnimationStudios/OpenUSD/README.md

 ##### Windows:

 Launch the "Developer Command Prompt" for your version of Visual Studio and run the script in the opened shell.
+Make sure to use the 64-bit (x64) command prompt and not the 32-bit (x86) command prompt.

 See https://docs.microsoft.com/en-us/dotnet/framework/tools/developer-command-prompt-for-vs for more details.